Gray Fenter

-Gray Price Fenter (born January 25, 1996) is an American professional baseball pitcher in the New York Yankees organization.
+Gray Price Fenter (born January 25, 1996) is an American professional baseball pitcher who is a free agent.
 The Baltimore Orioles selected Fenter in the seventh round of the 2015 MLB draft.

 Career

 Fenter attended West Memphis High School in West Memphis, Arkansas, and played for the school's baseball team.
 As a senior, his fastball was recorded at 97 mph.
 He committed to play college baseball for Mississippi State University.

 Baltimore Orioles

 The Baltimore Orioles selected Fenter in the seventh round, with the 223rd overall selection, of the 2015 MLB draft, and convinced him to begin his professional career rather than go to college, with a $1 million signing bonus.

 Fenter made his professional debut with the Gulf Coast Orioles of the Rookie-level Gulf Coast League in 2015, and was 0–0 with a 1.66 ERA, but experienced elbow pain that required Tommy John surgery.
 He missed the entire 2016 season while recuperating.
-He returned to the Gulf Coast League in 2017, posting a 3.45 ERA in 11 games, also making 1 appearance for the Low-A Aberdeen IronBirds.
+He returned to the Gulf Coast League in 2017, posting a 3.45 ERA in 11 games, also making one appearance for the Low-A Aberdeen IronBirds.
 In 2018, he pitched for the Single-A Delmarva Shorebirds as a relief pitcher, before he was sent to Aberdeen to pitch as a starting pitcher.
 Fenter had an 8–2 win–loss record and a 1.81 earned run average in 22 games (17 starts) for Delmarva in 2019.
 Fenter did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.